-Starting at 1st level, whenever you cast conjure elemental mote, the conjured mote's hit point maximum increases by 3 for every artificer level you but the khybershard at its core does not burn out, retaining its worth so it can be reused as the material component for conjure elemental mote again.
+Starting at 1st level, whenever you cast conjure elemental mote, the conjured mote's hit point maximum increases by 3 for every artificer level you have.

 Additionally, the mote gains an extra dice of its damage on its damage rolls when you reach 5th level, and then an additional extra die at 11th and 17th level.
 (For example, at 11th level, an air mote you conjure would deal 3d4 + 3 lightning damage with its Discharge attack.)